palmin/obj-c-partition-2d/README.md

 obj-c-partition-2d
 ==================

-Two-dimensional space partitioning of Objective C objects allowing fast retrieval in some rectangle or circle.
+Two-dimensional space partitioning of Objective C objects allowing fast retrieval in rectangle or circle.

 ```
 // you specify how CGPoint is taken from objects when SpacePartitioning is created.